DataDog/integrations-core/hyperv/README.md

 ### Service Checks

-Hyper-V does not include any service checks.
+HyperV does not include any service checks.

 ### Events

-Hyper-V does not include any events.
+HyperV does not include any events.

 ## Troubleshooting